For expats, Albania is a hidden gem. The country offers everything from modern urban living to small towns seemingly frozen in time.

-During the summer, prices are expensive on virtually everything close to the beach or tourist areas.
-Restaurants have been known to charge $5/4€ for bottled water (1L) and $14/12€ for a 2-egg omelette.
+During the summer, prices are high on virtually everything close to the beach or tourist areas.
+Restaurants have been known to charge $5/4€ for bottled water (1L) and $14/12€ for a 2-egg omelet.

-Italian cuisine dominates Vlora, as it’s a favourite holiday spot for Italians.
+Italian cuisine dominates Vlora, as it’s a favorite holiday spot for Italians.

 For true luxury, the coastline is studded with high-end resorts, such as the Diamond Hill Resort & Spa, complete with a water park.
 The nearby Maritim Marina Bay Luxury Resort and Spa offers the Illyrian SteakHouse for one of the best steaks you can get in the Balkans.

-The majority of what is on offer outside Vlora’s centre closes in the off-season.
-However, the off-season does allow the region’s natural beauty and true peaceful ambience to emerge and is the best time to explore Vlora’s natural side.
+Most of what is on offer outside Vlora’s center closes in the off-season.
+However, the off-season does allow the region’s natural beauty and true peaceful ambiance to emerge, and it is the best time to explore Vlora’s natural side.

 To the south is Himara, one of Albania’s immaculate coastal paradises.
 Himara is a bilingual city, with Greek as the unofficial language.

-Young expats or retirees for whom beach life is a priority, and a quiet and slow off-season is not an issue, Vlora is an option to consider.
+For young expats or retirees for whom beach life is a priority and a quiet and slow off-season is not an issue, Vlora is an option to consider.

 5. Saranda – Bezos’ Balkan stop